How to use Role-Play in Teaching and Training

 Role-play is also used as a term for gaming, simulation and in couples interaction.
 In this article we are only going to talk about role-play as a teaching/training tool.

-In adults the tool respects their prior knowledge, experience and the reality they bring to a concept.
+In adults it does bring out the inner child as described above.
+In addition the tool respects their prior knowledge, experience and the reality they bring to a concept.
 It helps to make the concept being taught to be constructed and then reflected on.

 It helps to move beyond any comfort zones and helps bring on attitudinal change through different viewpoints too.
 It helps to develop all domains of learning, cognitive (knowledge) , psychomotor (skills) and affective ( emotional)

-It’s also a lot of fun (trust me) and helps shake off those lecture room cobwebs .
+It can also also a lot of fun and helps shake off those lecture room cobwebs and stimulate small group work.

 There is plenty of evidence that confirms the retention from participation is far higher than any other modes of learning.